 That’s not all, you can also be required to pay an equal amount in damages for every dollar of back wages you owe.
 The good news is that complying with FLSA requirements doesn’t have to be difficult, with a little help…

-Here are just a few of the practical strategies you’ll receive during this upcoming online training that will help you comply with FLSA wage and hourly compensation requirements:
+Here are just a few of the practical strategies you’ll receive during this online training that will help you comply with FLSA wage and hourly compensation requirements:

 - Demystify how to properly classify exempt vs nonexempt employees – every time